High school (grades 9-12) · Portage, IN

 What is the racial and ethnic makeup of Neighbors' New Vistas High School?

-The largest demographic group at Neighbors' New Vistas High School is White at 55.4%.
-The school serves a diverse student body in Portage, IN.
+The largest demographic group at Neighbors' New Vistas High School is White at 55.4% of enrollment, in Portage, IN.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 61.7/100.

 What is the Resource Investment Index for Neighbors' New Vistas High School?